 By cleaning the filter a second time, you are removing the dying or already dead algae.
 This time, either backwashing or rinsing the filter should be sufficient, but continue to use a filter cleaner.
 If you still see remnants of black algae, shock the pool again.
 This time use a double dose of shock.

 8. Brush the Pool Another Time (Or Two)

 We can’t stress enough the importance of brushing the pool surfaces several times throughout this entire process.
 It is the only way to eliminate all of the bacteria.
 Black algae are more difficult to remove than any other type of algae, mold, or bacteria.
 So, brush, brush, and brush again like there is no tomorrow!

 Be sure to test and balance the water in the pool so you can keep the appropriate chemistry and prevent future outbreaks of black algae.

 Contact Us To Get Rid of Black Algae!

 As you can tell from this article, having black algae in your pool is not something to mess around with!
 Getting help from our experts at Prestige Pools can save you a lot of time and worry.
 Let us take care of the problem and give you peace of mind for the health of your family, friends, and pets.
-Call us at 919-779-1033 or contact us through our online service form.
+Call us at 919-779-1033 or contact us through our easy-to-use form below.